Thiruchitrambalam (soundtrack): Reception

-Initially, the soundtrack garnered mixed responses from critics and listeners.
-Moviecrow rated 2.5/5 to the soundtrack and stated that the album "lacks freshness and the weakest album from the duo that fails to live up to the expectations."
-In contrast, critic Siddharth Srinivas had stated "Anirudh has a created a major impact with the songs in his earlier albums of the year, but the same cannot be said about Thiruchitrambalam.
-The album is a lightweight and breezy soundtrack that is in line with his other albums such as Thangamagan, and keeps us entertained for its runtime.
-Hopefully, it will fly bigger with the film."
-The songs "Megham Karukatha" and "Life of Pazham" received a more favorable response from critics.

-However, following the film's release, the album and musical score received more positive response, akin to the film.
+The album and musical score received more positive response, akin to the film.
 Firstpost-based critic Priyanka Sundar wrote "This also marks Dhanush and Anirudh's comeback collaboration, but to be honest, the highlight musical moments in the film belonged to Ilaiyaraaja.
 Thiruchitrambalam (Dhanush) is a fan of the maestro and every important moment in his life — sad or happy — is accentuated by the maestro's music.
 Anirudh has captured the attention of audiences with Thaikelavi and Megham Karukkadha, but the background score does seem stale.
 In fact, many instances take us back to Thangamagan."

 Reviewing Anirudh's score, Sowmya Rajendran of The News Minute wrote "Anirudh's background score complements the subtle, unheroic tone of the film.
 The music director has made a name for himself for the adrenaline pumping scores of star vehicles, but in this film he shows that he can be restrained and mellow when needed."
 She further praised the picturisation of the song "Megham Karukatha" further stating that it "brings back memories of "Vennilave Vennilave" from Minsara Kanavu".
 S. Srivatsan of The Hindu opined that the score "follows the structure of Velaiilla Pattadhari".

 Controversy

-A social activist has lodged a complaint against the makers of the film asking them to change the lyrics of the song "Thaai Kelavi", as the lyrics of the song are shown to be disrespectful to the elders.
+A social activist lodged a complaint against the filmmakers asking them to change the lyrics of the song "Thaai Kelavi", as the lyrics of the song were claimed to be disrespectful to elders.